 In such cases, it is advisable to buy a specific herbicide designed to kill the weeds in the lawn that remain unaffected.

-For small lawns where there aren’t too many weeds, hand-weeding is still the best defence.
+For small lawns where there aren’t too many weeds, hand-weeding is still the best defense.
 Broadleaf weeds are most susceptible to it.
 You’ll be able to stop the spread of these weeds the most superficial way by pulling them while they’re still young.

 When young, dandelions and other perennial weeds should be pulled.
 You can loosen the soil around the plant with a sharp spade or dandelion digger when the soil is moist.